 - Blog posts with product promotion content

-Earned media is incredibly valuable for businesses’ ROI, making customers brand advocates or micro-influencers, who will contribute to improving brand recognition!
+Earned media is incredibly valuable for businesses’ ROI, turning customers into loyal brand advocates or micro-influencers, who will amplify your company’s positions and boost brand recognition!

-So, let’s say you have created a piece of content you believe will be able to turn into a successful buzz marketing campaign and earn a lot of media attention.
+So, let’s say you have created a piece of content you believe will be able to turn into a successful buzz marketing campaign and make a lot of ‘noise’ which will lead to a lot of media attention.

 The question is how to most effectively induce all the hype and conversation?
-Dare to guess?
+Any suggestions?
 The answer is social media!

 Buzz marketing heavily relies on social media for promotional purposes.
 Social media has become a go-to place for sparking conversations about the brand and posting branded content.